StoyanMalinin/Foundation/README.md

 # Future work
 There is a lot of work that can be done on the project, but here are the main points:

-- Complete the mobile app
+- Polish the mobile app (it currently works, but it is very bare-bones)
-- Polish the web frontend (it currently works, but it is very bare-bones)
+- Polish the web frontend (same as above)
 - Stress test for scalability with many users
 - Simplify the deployment/development process
 - Polish the RESTful API interface to be more idiomatic